DanielBradford/rubic/testing.md

 ## **Development Tools Testing**

 From using the technologies of Wave and Lighthouse i was able to check the performance and accessiblity of the website.
 By utilizing this in DevTools i was able to generate reports for both desktop and mobile.
-By analysing these rerports i was able to make alterations in both the HTML and CSS code to improve the accessiblity of the site.
+By analysing these rerports i was able to make alterations in both the HTML and CSS code to improve the accessiblity of the application.

 **Performance**